Do Babies Have Nightmares and When?

 Babies may cry out in their sleep for a few reasons: they’re having a nightmare, they’re experiencing a bit of separation anxiety, or they simply made a noise while adjusting themselves.
 Since there are many reasons a baby may cry suddenly in their sleep, we suggest waiting a moment to see if they settle themselves back to sleep – many do.

-Dreams themselves are mysterious, so no one can say for sure why babies have bad dreams.
-We do know that babies who aren't sleeping well or who are surrounded by yelling and discord tend to have more nightmares than babies who sleep well and who are not exposed to acrimony.
+Dreams themselves are mysterious, so no one can say for sure why babies have bad dreams or nightmares.
+We do know that babies who aren’t sleeping well or who are surrounded by yelling and discord tend to have more nightmares than babies who sleep well and who are not exposed to acrimony.

 If your baby wakes up crying, they may be having a nightmare.
 They may also be hungry, be teething, or simply be making a random noise (babies can be very noisy when they sleep).
 If your baby wakes up crying, wait a moment to see if they settle themselves.
 If they don’t, or they’re screaming hysterically, go in and offer reassurances.